 The purpose of a witness is of course to have someone around who can confirm that he watched you sign.
 You need two witnesses because it helps to make sure at least one of them can be contacted and has not died or moved abroad.
 There is no rule against having two witnesses from the same family but it is safer to have two unconnected people.

-Witnesses should write their names clearly and not provide a signature
+Witnesses should write their names clearly and not provide an autograph

 When a person witnesses a will, the most important aspect is that he can be found after your death, if needed.
 So we have to know who he is.
 That requires a legible name to be printed clearly, not a few sharp flicks of a pen.
 So when you ask your witnesses to help, ask them “Please write your name” not “Sign here”.

-To emphasise, the witness should not provide an autograph, but rather print his name.
-Throughout this article, when we refer to a witness signing his name, we mean printing his name, not providing his unique signature.
+To emphasise, the witness should not provide an autograph, but rather print his or her name.
+Throughout this article, when we refer to a witness signing his name, we mean printing his or her name, not providing a unique signature.

 Writing a name and address by hand also gives enough text to be able to identify the witness from his handwriting too, so helping to prevent fraud.